FAQs

 Overall, MyHealth@EU is a promising initiative that has the potential to improve the quality and efficiency of healthcare delivery in the European Union.

-Croatia, Spain, Estonia, France, Finland, Luxembourg, Malta, Netherlands, Poland, Czech Republic, Portugal, Greece, Latvia.
+Croatia, Spain, Estonia, France, Finland, Luxembourg, Malta, Netherlands, Poland, Czech Republic, Portugal, Greece, Latvia and Lithuania.

 Yes.
 The European Commission and the Member States have united to confront this issue collectively with the aid of technological advancements.